AzzyAsad/todo-app/README.md

    dotnet run --launch-profile https
    ```

+#### I have used Entity Framework Core InMemory for saving data in memory on the server side.
+Hence no migration is required.

 ### Open a new terminal on the same folder and then change the working directory to react UI Project
    ```bash
    cd todo-app\TodoApp.UI\todo-app